cameron/cameron.github.io/_posts/2014-03-16-15-seconds-to-cleaner-git-history.md

 # ...
 {% endhighlight %}

-Write something (un)apologetic about the tangle of code that one commit now claims, and save/exit.
-You should see `Successfully rebased and updated refs/heads/master.` after output indicating what kind of changes the rebase is making.
+After writing your apologia, save/exit, and you should see `Successfully rebased and updated refs/heads/master.` following some output indicating what kind of changes the rebase is making.

 ## Caveat Emptor